tamunoWoks/Statistics/correlation&causation.md

 - Pressing a gas pedal causes the car to move faster.

 **Key Point:** Causation implies a mechanism or cause-effect relationship, not just a pattern.

+### Correlation ≠ Causation
+Just because two variables move together doesn’t mean one causes the other.
+They may be related due to:
+- Coincidence
+- A third variable (confounder)
+- Reverse causality

+Funny Example:
+Ice cream sales and shark attacks are positively correlated.